-MUS 122C - Intermediate Piano Class
+MUS 122C - Intermediate Piano Class (DA)

+Credits: 2 Class hours: 1 lecture and 2 direct method Prereq: "C" or higher in MUS 121C .
 Description: This course is a continuation of MUS 121C to develop more complex keyboard skills and concepts of melody, rhythm, harmony, and form.
 It includes popular music and classical music of the 18th through 21st centuries.
+F, S